deis/workflow/src/understanding-deis/concepts.md

 ### Release Stage

-During the release stage, a [build][] is combined with [config][] to create a new numbered [release][].
-This release is then pushed to a Docker registry for later execution.
-The release stage is triggered any time a new build is created or config is changed, making it easy to rollback code and configuration changes.
+During the release stage, a [build][] is combined with [application configuration][config] to create a new numbered [release][].
+New releases are created any time a new build is created or application configuration is changed.
+Tracking releases makes it easy to rollback to any previous release.

 ### Run Stage